-As of December 31, 2022, there was one loan in foreclosure that had an outstanding principal balance of \$22.8 million, with a maximum loss exposure of \$7.6 million.
-Proceeds from the liquidation of the asset is estimated to be approximately \$20.0 million based on current estimate of fair value at December 31, 2022.
-Newmark's share of the loss would approximate \$1.5 million.
+As of December 31, 2024, there was one loan in foreclosure that had an outstanding principal balance of \$5.1 million, with a maximum loss exposure of \$1.7 million.
+Advances for principal, interest and maintenance costs to be used for the loss calculation are \$2.1 million.
+Proceeds from the liquidation of the asset was estimated to be approximately \$6.1 million based on current estimate of fair value.
+Newmark's share of the loss was estimated at \$0.2 million.
+During the year ended December 31,